 Multi-tenant building or business centre, what suits your company best?

 Much has changed in the office market in recent years.
 In particular, the increase in variety of the offer can be called remarkable.
-In the past, offices were mainly divided into single tenants and multi tenants.
+In the past, office buildings were mainly divided into single tenants and multi-tenants.
 Nowadays, entrepreneurs have more choice, which does not always make it easy.
 In order to help you make a choice, in this article we will contrast the two most popular options, the collective company building and the business centre.
 We will take a closer look at these types of offices, the similarities/differences and discuss the advantages and disadvantages.

 A multi-tenant building is a building that is divided into several rentable offices or departments to accommodate different businesses.
-In this type of office, different variations of service levels and shared facilities are possible.
+In multi-tenant office buildings, different variations of service levels and shared facilities are possible.
 In essence, you rent an office and have to provide facilities yourself and no services are offered.
 Do you need a meeting room and kitchenette?
 Then it's a matter of arranging these yourself within your office.
-However, some collective business buildings do have one or more meeting rooms available for tenants.
+However, some multi-tenant buildings do have one or more meeting rooms available for tenants.
 Toilet facilities are usually shared with the other companies on the same floor.
-So you arrange most of it yourself.
+So, you arrange most of it yourself.

 This also applies to the services.
-Generally speaking, there are few, if any, services provided in multitenant business premises.
+Generally speaking, there are few, if any, services provided in multi-tenant office buildings.
 There is no reception area to receive customers, you have to collect the post yourself and there is no shared lunch.
 If you want internet, you can arrange this yourself with a provider.
 Of course, there are exceptions to the rule.
-For example, there are a number of business centre buildings that offer internet and lunch.
+For example, there are a number of multi-tenant buildings that offer internet and lunch.
 In a business centre, such facilities and services are usually provided.